cicy886/tarot-card-reader-proposal/tarot-card-reader.md

 If you finish developing the minimum viable product (MVP) with time to spare, what will you work on next?
 Describe these features here: Be specific.

+* Users can log in and log off
+* Users can sort the cards by their’ categories
+* Users can pick the 6 random cards by themselves instead of generates by the app

 What additional tools, frameworks, libraries, APIs, or other resources will these additional features require?

 Is there anything else you'd like your instructor to know?